What is Bankruptcy in Canada? (2022)

 If you need a Licensed Insolvency Trustee, pick someone with whom you are comfortable working.
 See here to speak with an expert.

 Of course, the easiest way to avoid bankruptcy is to keep up with payments on your debt.
 For some people, circumstances can put a financial strain and making those payments can become challenging.
 It is important to understand the signs of debt trouble and act quickly to resolve the situation:

-- Cut costs: If you see your debt is spiraling and you are heading for insolvency, it is time to drastically reduce your spending.
-Only use money on the bare essentials (food and housing), cut up your credit cards, skip your vacation, and consider selling assets to pay your debts.
+- Cut costs: If you see your debt is spiralling and you are heading for insolvency, it is time to drastically reduce your spending.
+Only spend money on the bare essentials (food and housing), cut up your credit cards, skip your vacation, and consider selling assets to pay your debts.

 - Consolidate your debts: It is common for someone with debt issues to become lost in a sea of creditors.
 Combining all your debts into a single loan with a better interest rate can help you to better manage your payments and have more control over your debt.

-- Consider a consumer proposal: An alternative to bankruptcy is a consumer proposal.
+- Consider a consumer proposal: A bankruptcy alternative is a consumer proposal.
 You also work with a Licensed Insolvency Trustee (LIT) on a proposal to your creditors to reduce your rates and pay off a lower amount.

 How much does it cost to declare bankruptcy?

 Bankruptcy in Canada costs at least $1,800 if it is your first time.
 This cost is payable across nine monthly installments and covers the costs of working with a LIT, government fees and other administrative costs.

 What is the difference between bankruptcy and consumer proposal?